oliverpitsch/apple-product-icons/README.md

 ## Versions
+__September 2015__ - September Event 2015

+Addition of the new iPhone 6s Rose Gold model, the new Apple TV and a bunch of new Apple Watches, including the gorgeous HERMES Models.

 __July 2015__ - New iPod Colors

 Addition of (yet unreleased as products) iPod Colors (Gold, Hot Pink & Deep Blue)